ASU/asu-unity-stack/packages/unity-bootstrap-theme/UPGRADE.md

 `yarn add @fortawesome/fontawesome-free^5.15.3`

 ### Replace include/require/imports in your application with the new package.
-Note the updated files in `dist/`.
-We now ship with a
+Note the updated CSS files in `dist/`.
+There are more options so don't have to include CSS you don't use.

-* TODO `dist/css/unity-bootstrap-theme.??????????.css` (required)
+* `dist/css/unity-bootstrap-theme.bundle.css` - base theme with header and footer CSS
+* `dist/css/unity-bootstrap-theme.css` - base theme without header and footer CSS
-* `dist/css/unity-bootstrap-header.css` (optional) - don't use if using the Unity `component-header` React component
+* `dist/css/unity-bootstrap-header.css` (optional) - header CSS only - don't use if using the Unity `component-header` React component
-* `dist/css/unity-bootstrap-footer.css` (optional) - dont' use if using the Unity `component-footer` React component
+* `dist/css/unity-bootstrap-footer.css` (optional) - footer CSS only - don't use if using the Unity `component-footer` React component

+Note: the optional header and footer CSS require the base theme file to be included.
+If you want a truly standalone header with no other CSS dependencies, use the React version.

 See README.md for more details about using and extending the Unity Bootstrap 5 theme in your application.